 HyperTransportTM technology provides an operating mode in which posted request data, nonposted request data, and response data buffers are flow controlled with doubleword granularity.
 In this mode, the command packets (posted requests, nonposted requests and responses) are still flow-controlled using packet size granularity.
-All HyperTransport technology devices must support the 64-byte granular flow-control mode as previously described.
+All HyperTransport devices must support the 64-byte granular flow-control mode as previously described.
 Further, 64-byte granular flow control is the default operation for all devices after cold reset (see Section 12.1 for the definition of cold reset).
 Initialization firmware can determine the capability of devices on either side of a link, and if they support doubleword-based flow control, program them to operate in that mode.
 Switching between flow-control modes requires cycling through a software-initiated warm reset.
 An LDTSTOP# disconnect sequence cannot be used to switch between flow-control modes because flow-control buffer state must be kept consistent across LDTSTOP# disconnects.

-Table 114 shows the NOP packet format for doubleword-based flow control.
+Table 147 shows the NOP packet format for doubleword-based flow control.
 In this mode, the 2-bit data buffer flow-control fields previously described are interpreted as the upper two bits of a 5-bit flow-control field.
 There are three 5-bit fields in total, each corresponding to one of the three virtual data channels.
 Each 5-bit field indicates to the transmitter that the receiver is freeing from 0 to 31 doublewords of data buffer within a channel.
 The byte mask doubleword for sized byte writes is included as data in the doubleword-based flow-control calculation by both the transmitter and the receiver.

-Bit-Time 0 1 0 Cmd[5:0] Rsv DisCon 1 ResponseData[4:3] Response[1:0] PostData[4:3] PostCmd[1:0] 2 RespData[2] NonPostData[4:3] NonPostCmd[1:0] Diag Isoc 3 ResponseData[1:0] PostData[2:0] NonPostData[2:0]
+Bit-Time 7 6 5 4 3 2 1 0 0 Rsv DisCon Cmd[5:0] 1 ResponseData[4:3] Response[1:0] PostData[4:3] PostCmd[1:0] 2 0 Diag Isoc RespData[2] NonPostData[4:3] NonPostCmd[1:0] 3 ResponseData[1:0] PostData[2:0] NonPostData[2:0]

-Table 114.
+Table 147.
 NOP Packet Format for Doubleword-Based Flow Control